VFRVNDTT/cohort-mcp-server/README.md

 Copy either template to your project root as `cohort.config.json` and customize as needed.

+## Who Is This For?

+Cohort is designed for:
+- **CLI AI Users**: Developers using Claude Code, Gemini CLI, and similar command-line AI tools
+- **AI Researchers**: Teams needing orchestrated multi-model workflows
+- **Development Teams**: Groups requiring specialized AI assistance for coding, debugging, security, and documentation
+- **Power Users**: Advanced users wanting to leverage multiple AI models in coordinated workflows

 ## Quick Start

 1. Install via MCP client configuration (see Installation section)
 2. Copy a template configuration: `cp templates/cohort.full.template.json ./cohort.config.json`
 3. Edit `cohort.config.json` and add your API keys directly to the `apiKey` fields
 4. The server will automatically detect and use your configuration

+### Template Choices

+- **`cohort.full.template.json`**: Complete configuration with all 30 tools and 7 model providers
+- **`cohort.minimal.template.json`**: Essential 10 tools for core development workflows

+Choose the full template for complete functionality or minimal for lighter resource usage.

 ### API Key Configuration